 “Social psychologist Bill Swann argues that people want to be known by others according to their firmly held beliefs and feelings about themselves – a model known as ‘self verification theory.’
 That is, they want their self-views to be validated because it helps to provide a sense of stability in their lives.

 “His research shows that even people who make strong negative evaluations of themselves follow this pattern.
 They seek to interact with others who dislike them, so their experiences will be more familiar and coherent.”

-By trying to help this person who self-sabotages, you are giving them the love they need but may not feel they deserve.
+By trying to help this person who self-sabotages, you are giving them the love they need–but they may not feel they deserve it.
 Thus, it may require some patience to get the love ‘through’ to them.

 Someone who doesn’t know how to help themselves, may hurt themselves in an attempt to feel better.
 The problem with these self destructive behaviors is that they help temporarily, but make the problem even worse over time.
 Self sabotage drives love away from the person who needs it most.

 As we’ve seen, self sabotage and self harm tend to come from a lack of proper self love, and a feeling that one doesn’t deserve better.
 These feelings are best dissolved by evidence: that you’re lovable, that you’re accepted, that staying present is safe.
 And the best way to give someone this evidence is to be there for them.